abstractmachines/angular-sam-ford-app/README.md

 I wrote custom JavaScript logic for models, nested views, routes.

 My code:
-> webpack configuration file, app.js, index.html, all of the JavaScript ui-router \
+> webpack configuration file, app.js ES6 imports and logic,
-routes, Angular directives and controllers in js/, and all of the html partials in pages/
+index.html bootstrap responsive classes, all of the JavaScript ui-router routes and logic, Angular directives and controllers in js/, and all of the html partials in pages/.

 Everything else in this project is open source.